 The 20-year fixed is also a good alternative because you won’t break the bank making your mortgage payment each month.

-But again, the payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.
+But again, the monthly payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying an expensive home.

 Go With a 20-Year Fixed Mortgage to Stay on Course

-If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock, you can refinance to a 20-year fixed to stay on course without even paying more each month.
+If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock during a mortgage refinance, consider a move to a 20-year fixed to stay on course without even paying more each month.

-Because mortgage rates are so low at the moment, you may be able to refinance from a 30-year to a 20-year fixed mortgage and even lower your monthly payment.
+Because mortgage rates are so low at the moment, you may be able to refinance from a 30-year to a 20-year fixed mortgage and still lower your monthly payment.

-Also keep in mind that there are other alternatives outside the 15, 20, and 30-year options.
+Also keep in mind that there are other loan types outside the 15, 20, and 30-year options.

-So be sure to look at all available options to see which makes the most sense financially for your unique situation.
+So be sure to look at all available home loan options to determine which makes the most sense financially for your unique situation.

-Also ask yourself why you want to pay the mortgage off early.
+Also ask yourself why you want to pay the mortgage off sooner rather than later.
 There may be a better place for your money.

 Read more: 30-year fixed vs. 15-year fixed.